 By the end of senior year, graduates will be prepared to make informed post-secondary choices that foster student success, and include options leading to acceptance to a two- or four-year college and a meaningful professional career.

-Business of Sports School opened in September 2009 as a public, unscreened high school with the support of New Visions for Public Schools and F·E·G·S. BOSS is a member of the innovative New Visions for Public Schools affinity group, based on a Career & Technical Education (CTE) model and highly personalized small-school structure.
-BOSS expanded to a full public high school of 432 students from 9th to 12th grade by 2013 and the first alumni graduated college in 2017.
+Business of Sports School opened in September 2009 as a public, unscreened high school with the support of New Visions for Public Schools and F·E·G·S. BOSS is a member of the innovative New Visions affinity group and is based on a Career & Technical Education (CTE) model and highly personalized small-school structure.
+BOSS was a full high school of 432 students from 9th to 12th grade by 2013 and the first alumni graduated college in 2017.

-The original concept of BOSS was inspired by the Mayoral Task Force on Career & Technical Education (CTE), which called for new, creative ways to prepare students for the careers of 21st Century.
-A planning team of teachers, administrators, sports industry professionals, and representatives from New Visions, ESPN The Magazine, and FEGS designed and proposed the BOSS concept and the official announcement by the New York City Department of Education in February 2009 was covered by media and sports blogs around the country.
+The original concept of BOSS was inspired by the Mayoral Task Force on Career and Technical Education (CTE), which called for new, creative ways to prepare students for the careers of 21st Century.
+A planning team of teachers, administrators, sports industry professionals, and representatives from New Visions, ESPN The Magazine, and F·E·G·S designed and proposed the BOSS concept during Fall 2008 and the official announcement by the New York City Department of Education in February 2009 was covered by media and sports blogs around the country.

-BOSS is one of the only New York State-approved CTE programs to focus on sports business and is a NAF Academy of Finance.
+BOSS is one of the only New York State-approved CTE programs to focus on sports business.
 Students fulfill the Virtual Enterprise (VE) program sequence, which offers students a full CTE Business Entrepreneurship curriculum that includes industry certification in Microsoft applications, national and international expositions, in-depth business simulations and competitions, and college-level business classes, culminating in a New York State endorsement in Business and Marketing.
-In 2011, BOSS became a partner school of the Network for Teaching of Entrepreneurship (NFTE).
 In 2013, the New York State Business Teachers Association awarded BOSS New York City Business Department of the Year (under 500 students).
 In 2020, BOSS was selected as a NAF “Distinguished Academy of Finance.”